shahidmalik4/shahidmalik4/README.md

 Building systems is genuinely what I enjoy.
 Pipelines, infrastructure, backend data systems that run reliably without anyone babysitting them.
 That's the work I want to keep doing, and Data Engineering is the role that matches it.

 **What I've shipped at work:**
+- Led end-to-end migration of production database from **MS SQL Server to PostgreSQL**, including schema conversion, data validation, and cutover planning
 - Cut manual reporting effort by **30-40%** through Python automation
-- Migrated production database from **MS SQL Server to PostgreSQL**
+- Contributed to **PKR 89M+ revenue growth** and **11% margin improvement**
 - Built data pipelines and dashboards used by leadership for revenue and margin decisions
-- Contributed to **PKR 89M+ revenue growth** and **11% margin improvement**

 ---